-After pitching to a 3.29 ERA in 56 games with the Las Vegas 51s in 2016, Sewald had hoped that his impressive stats in the hitters’ paradise, otherwise known as the Pacific Coast League, would warrant a major league call-up.
-The phone never rang for Sewald, so instead, he posted career highs in games (56), innings pitched (65.2), and strikeouts (80) with the 51s.
+After pitching to a 3.29 ERA in 56 games with the Las Vegas 51s in 2016, Sewald had hoped that his impressive stats in the hitters’ paradise – otherwise known as the Pacific Coast League -would warrant a major league call-up.
+The phone never rang for Sewald.
+Instead, he posted career highs in games (56), innings pitched (65.2), and strikeouts (80) with the 51s.

 As the roster was being trimmed to 25, Sewald was one of the final players cut, reassigned to minor league camp and eventually found his way back to Las Vegas to open the 2017 season.